midnightntwrk/midnight-architecture/adrs/0014-git-workflow.md

 #### Feature Branches

 * Naming convention: use `WIP/git-ID/jira-ticket-number/feature-X` for adding a new feature where `git-ID` is the engineer's GitHub ID, `jira-ticket-number` is Jira ticket's number if it exists, `feature-X` is a summary of the feature.
 For example, `WIP/pataei/PM-7005/relational-ops`.
 If a branch is more experimental, exchange `EXP` for `WIP`.
+If a branch is bug fix exchange `bugfix` for `WIP`.
 * Branch from: `develop`.
 * Check before merge: if `develop` needs to be merged or rebased back into your feature branch.
 * Merge into: `develop`.

 #### Release-Candidate Branches

 * Naming convention: use `RC-x.y.z` for a release candidate branch for version `x.y.z`.
 Once this branch is created, any development on the `develop` branch is aimed for the release after this one.
 On this branch only bug fixes can occur.
+For a bug fix, a new branch is created from the `RC-x.y.z` branch which follows the naming convention explained above (for example, `bugfix/pataei/PM-2345/bug-description`) and after approval of the PR, such a branch is merged back into the `RC-x.y.z`.
 The [versioning scheme explained on Confluence](https://input-output.atlassian.net/wiki/spaces/MN/pages/3378151425/Versioning) should be followed for as a guideline for clear versioning.
 * Branch from: `develop`.
 * Merge into: `release-stream`.
 * Note: if bug fixes occur on this branch they must be merged back into the `develop` branch.
 Once this happens, one might need to cherry pick or even redo some of the changes in such a merge.